Snipbook is live

 An app for digital scrapbooking — build beautiful diary collages with palettes, fonts, stickers, backgrounds, and templates already picked to work together.

-Read the announcement →Color, from quiet to loud
+Read the post →Color, from quiet to loud

 One rule runs through both posts — background, main, accent.
 What changes is only how loudly you say it.